uwmadison-chm/masterfile/README.md

 # masterfile

-## Tools to organize, access, and catalog the variables of interest in a scientific study
+## Tools to organize, document, and validate the variables of interest in scientific studies

 ## Command line usage

 `masterfile --help` will list all the subcommands.

 ### Create